pyppek/motherducker/README.md

 * Pyry
 * Waltteri

-# Motherducker to Docker
+# Instructions

+## Prerequisites
 * docker installed
 * docker-compose installed

-If there are files not owned by your user 'docker':
-> sudo chown -R docker:docker .

-> cp _settings.py motherducker/settings.py
+## Setup

-run on your project folder to start containers:
+Run in your project folder (contains Dockerfile, docker-compose.yml) to start containers:
 > docker-compose up

 You should be able to develop 'live' with the container running.

 You have to re-build the image if you add requirements.
 > docker-compose build